Citation, DOI, disclosures and article data

 edema extending into the intermuscular septa and the muscle

 thickening of one or both of the superficial and deep fascial layers

 Although fascial fluid collections are typically non-focal, abscesses may be seen.

-- T1: usually has subtle abnormality with loss of muscle texture and may show high signal intensity compatible with intramuscular haemorrhage 10
+subtle loss of muscle texture and possible high signal intensity compatible with intramuscular hemorrhage

 Treatment and prognosis

 Necrotizing fasciitis is an emergency and immediate broad-spectrum antibiotics which includes anaerobes are indicated, before microbiological diagnosis.
 Urgent surgical fasciotomy with aggressive debridement of the necrotic tissue may be life-saving and may be repeated until there is no further tissue necrosis.
 This may require amputation.
 Mortality rates can range between 9-25% 17 and the disease can be fatal within 1 or 2 days.

 The entity was described by Hippocrates in the 5th century BC as a complication of erysipelas, termed hospital gangrene in a large series by Joseph Jones (an American army surgeon during the American Civil War), and finally called "necrotizing fasciitis" in 1952 in an article by B Wilson 18.

 For soft tissue inflammatory findings, consider 12,13:

 non-necrotizing fasciitis, cellulitis, and/or myositis